LiveGTech/Adapt-UI/docs/en/reference/components/index.md

 # Component reference index
-The component reference lists and documents all of the user interface components made available in both Adapt UI, and by extension, Astronaut.
-The reference gives examples for use in both Astronaut and HTML, making it easier to develop apps that use a number of advanced components.
+The component reference lists and documents all of the user interface components made available in both Adapt UI — and by extension — Astronaut.
+This reference gives examples for using components in both Astronaut and HTML, making it easier to develop apps that use a number of advanced components.

 ## Components by category